nguyenphuminh/JeChain/README.md

 ## What is JeChain?

 JeChain is a blockchain network platform that supports smart contracts and can act as a payment system/cryptocurrency.
-It is originally and still is made for experimental and educational purposes, you can have a brief look at its core ideas through its [unfinished whitepaper](https://nguyenphuminh.github.io/jechain-whitepaper.pdf).
+It is originally and still is made for experimental and educational purposes, you can have a brief look at its core ideas through its [**outdated** and unfinished whitepaper](https://nguyenphuminh.github.io/jechain-whitepaper.pdf).

 ## Setup a node